Can Alcohol Withdrawal Cause Seizures? Here’s What You Should Know About Alcohol Withdrawal Seizures

 Behavioral Therapies

-Behavioral therapies such as cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT) are effective to help people understand how their harmful thinking patterns are causing a negative impact on their life.
+Behavioral therapies such as cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT) are effective in helping people understand how their harmful thinking patterns are harming their lives.
 CBT helps people learn the skills necessary to cope with fears and worries without turning to alcohol.
 DBT leans more toward helping people deal with trauma and manage their emotions.

 Group and Individual Psychotherapy